Øvre Dividal National Park: Flora

 Pine forests at the lowest elevations give way to mountain birch higher up, and finally willow and dwarf birch on the open alpine tundra.
 Some grey alder (Alnus incana) grows along the Divi river.
 A total of 315 plant species have been recorded.
 Rhododendron (Rhododendron lapponicum) grows naturally in the area.

 Fauna

-All large predators on the mainland are represented in the park (brown bear, wolf, wolverine, lynx), although wolf is rare and probably has no permanent presence.
+All large predators on the mainland are represented in the park (Eurasian brown bear, Eurasian wolf, wolverine, northern lynx), although wolf is rare and probably has no permanent presence.
 The wolverine is especially numerous in this area.
-Reindeer (Sami-owned) are common, as are moose, and the Arctic fox used to be living in the area.
+Reindeer (Sami-owned) are common, as are moose.
+The Arctic fox used to be living in the area.